Skip to content

 Scholarships & financial support

-Students completing certificate programs only are not eligible for financial aid.
+Students enrolled only in certificate programs are not eligible for financial aid.

-As a benefit for UW employees and some State of Washington employees, tuition exemption allows you to take a limited number of credits each quarter without paying the same tuition and fees as non-exempt students at the University of Washington.
+Eligible employees who work at least 50% FTE may use tuition exemption to take a limited number of credits each quarter without paying the same tuition and fees as students who are not using the benefit.

-To take advantage of this benefit, you must apply to UW for either non-matriculated or matriculated status, be admitted, and maintain active status.
-Each quarter, you’ll need to submit the appropriate tuition exemption form and pay the required fee in advance.
-Please note that a technology fee will also be charged per credit of enrollment.
+To use tuition exemption, you must apply to UW in either matriculated or non-matriculated status, be admitted and maintain active status.
+You must also submit the appropriate tuition exemption form and pay the required fee before each quarter in which you use the benefit.
+A technology fee is charged per credit of enrollment.

-Please visit the UW Tuition Exemption Status page for guidelines and details.
+Visit the UW Tuition Exemption Status page for requirements, deadlines and instructions.

 The following School of Nursing courses do not qualify for tuition exemption: